gbowne1/ProgrammerNotes/Node_JavaScript_Programming/javascript-programming.md

 To remove elements from an array in JavaScript, you can use the pop(), shift(), splice(), or filter() methods.
 Here's a brief overview of each method:

-    Using pop(): This method removes the last element from an array.
+- pop(): This method removes the last element from an array.
-    Using shift(): It removes the first element from an array.
+- shift(): It removes the first element from an array.
-    Using splice(): This method can remove elements from any specified position in the array.
+- splice(): This method can remove elements from any specified position in the array.
-    Using filter(): It creates a new array with elements that pass the test implemented by the provided function.
+- filter(): It creates a new array with elements that pass the test implemented by the provided function.

 Looping Through an Array in JavaScript